adrwxyz/adrw.xyz/content/posts/finance/2019-buying-a-house.md

   - Finance
 ---

-When wrestling with the question of whether to buy or rent my primary residence in Canada, this has served as a living document frequently updated with latest resources and thoughts.
-Keeping them public and open to discussion has sharpened my thinking and kept me same as I've hashed out different ideas and approaches with others.
+When wrestling with the question of whether to buy or rent my primary residence in Ontario, Canada, this has served as a living document frequently updated with latest resources and thoughts.
+Keeping them public and open to discussion has sharpened my thinking and kept me sane as I've hashed out different ideas and approaches with others.

+Some of the notes below are out of date, and some will not be my final conclusions in a couple years, so come along for the ride and clarify with me any questions!

 For my 2019 rough notes application of the [Principles for Navigating Big Debt Crises](books/principles-for-navigating-big-debt-crises) to the Canadian Real Estate market, see [The State of Canadian Real Estate in 2019](/finance/2019-state-of-canadian-real-estate).
 It probably deserves fresh guidance given the changing winds from COVID-19 in 2020 but alas, I have not yet.